-If you are able to attend school, some concussion symptoms may affect your ability to do well in class.
-Therefore, you should tell your teachers about your concussion right away.
+If not feeling well, you may take 1-2 days off school.
+When you return to school, some concussion symptoms may affect your ability to do well in class.
+Therefore, you should tell your teachers about your concussion right away and let them know if you need help.